How to Transition Your Skincare Routine for Each Season

 Key Routine Changes

-• Incorporate niacinamide to regulate sebum, strengthen your skin barrier, and soothe inflammation.
+• Incorporate niacinamide to: Help balance oil production, strengthen your skin barrier, and soothe sensitivity.

-• Exfoliate gently with salicylic acid if you’re prone to clogged pores, but avoid overdoing it, especially if you’re in the sun often.
+• Exfoliate gently with gentle exfoliating ingredients if: You’re prone to clogged pores, but avoid overdoing it, especially if you’re in the sun often.

 Fall Skincare: Repair and Prepare